coumbaya/feta/README.md

 --nameDB or -n: for setting the DB name

-Then, you can init FETA's deduction algorithm:
+Then, you can launch FETA's deduction algorithm:

 --inverseMap or -i: for enabling inverse mapping in "NestedLoopDetection" heuristic, necessary for FedX